 The Undyeing Swatch utilizes a combination of visible Light Emitting Diodes (LEDs) and photocatalytic nanoparticles to diminish the color of organically dyed textiles.
 As such, this swatch explores ‘undyeing’ as a design process that utilizes light and dye as materials for controlled interaction.
 When the LEDs are turned on, the light activates the nanoparticles, which in turn break down the organic matter (the dye).

 “This swatch provides a proof of concept for the ‘undyeing’ process, which I believe could be an interesting area of future exploration for HCI researchers and artists alike,” Bell said.

 Cyborg Crafts blends techniques from the fiber arts with cyborg-inspired technologies (e.g., open-source biosensing EEG headsets and RFID implants).
-Second SKIN (Soft Keen INteraction), intended to support this practice, is a handmade collection of four modular soft wearable sensors with a temperature-dependent dynamic display.
-Each sensor has unique sensor-specific outer shell textures based on non-woven textile techniques, and each supports a different sense: momentary switch, pressure sensor, pinch sensor, and a gesture-detecting, capacitive touch sensor.
+Second SKIN (Soft Keen INteraction), intended to support this practice, is a handmade collection of four modular soft wearable sensors—momentary switch, pressure sensor, pinch sensor, and a gesture-detecting, capacitive touch sensor— and a temperature-dependent dynamic display.
+Each sensor has a unique outer shell texture based on non-woven textile techniques, and each supports a different sense.

-“This swatch was awarded the CRAFT AWARD for it’s well crafted visual effect which sets it apart from similar skin-like designs.
-The final sensors are indeed uncanny, yet a notable balance of playfulness offsets the often creepy nature of silicone skin, to make them compelling,” wrote one of the juries.
+“This swatch was awarded the CRAFT AWARD for its well crafted visual effect which sets it apart from similar skin-like designs.
+The final sensors are indeed uncanny, yet a notable balance of playfulness offsets the often creepy nature of silicone skin, to make them compelling,” wrote one of the jurors.